TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/mobile-page.md

 ### Vant UI Component Library

 In mobile development, LessCode uses the [Vant UI](https://youzan.github.io/vant/#/en-US/) component library.
 Vant UI is specifically designed for mobile, offering a rich set of components and features to meet various mobile development needs.
-Additionally, LessCode encapsulates a series of advanced components, such as the **Lottery** component and the **H5 Container** component, to help users more efficiently build apps and meet business requirements.
+Additionally, LessCode encapsulates a series of advanced components, such as the **Lottery** component and the **H5 Container** component, to help users more efficiently build APPs and meet business requirements.
 LessCode mobile provides capabilities including:

 - **Responsive Layout**: Supports automatic adaptation to different screen sizes.
 - **Mobile-specific Features**: Provides many features suitable for mobile use, such as gesture operations and real-time mobile rendering simulation.